Location of Adventure

 Getting There & Getting Home

-Please plan to arrive in time for the 7 pm welcome dinner in Winnipeg on Day 1.
+In case of flight or weather delays, we recommend that you arrive a day early.
+Please schedule your flights to arrive by 5 pm in order to attend a 7 pm orientation dinner on Day 1 of your program.
 You are free to depart at any time on the final day.